Jet pack: Troy Hartman: jet pack and parafoil

-Fritz Unger: jet pack with rigid wings
+jetpack: jet pack with rigid wings

 As of 2013 Fritz Unger in Germany is developing a jet pack called Skyflash with rigid wings about 11 ft wingspan and two turbojets designed to run on diesel fuel.
 It is designed for takeoff from the ground using four undercarriage wheels on the front of his chest and abdomen.

 JetPack Aviation: wingless jet pack

 On 3 November 2015, Jetpack Aviation demonstrated the JB-9 in Upper New York Bay in front of the Statue of Liberty.
 The JB-9 carries 10 lb of kerosene fuel that burns through two vectored thrust AMT Nike jet engines at a rate of 1 USgal per minute for up to ten minutes of flying time, depending on pilot weight.
 Weight of fuel is a consideration, but it is reported to start with 500 ft per minute climb rate that doubles as the fuel burns off.
 While this model has been limited to 55 kn, the prototype of the JB-10 is reported to fly at over 200 km/h.

 This is a true jet pack: a backpack that provides jet-powered flight.
 Most of the volume is the fuel tank, with twin turbine jet engines gimbal-mounted on each side.
 The control system is identical to the Bell Rocket Belt: tilting the handgrips vectors the thrust – left-right & forward-back – by moving the engines; twisting left hand moves two nozzle skirts for yaw; twisting the right hand counterclockwise increases throttle.
-Jetpack Aviation was started by Australian businessman David Mayman with the technical knowhow coming from Nelson Tyler, prolific inventor of helicopter-mounted camera stabilizers and one of the engineers that worked on the Bell Rocketbelt that was used in the 1984 Olympics.
+Jetpack Aviation was started by Australian businessman David Mayman with the technical know-how coming from Nelson Tyler, prolific inventor of helicopter-mounted camera stabilizers and one of the engineers that worked on the Bell Rocketbelt that was used in the 1984 Olympics.